eladsez/Unix-Shell/README.md

 # Some Possible Commands

 Most of the bash usual commands should work as they usually do.
+- In addition we've implemented all of the requierd commands in the assignment

 `quit` - exits the shell.